reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/faq.md

 * <b> What's the price of a RPS NFT? </b>

-The price a RPS NFT depends on its type and the current phase of the project.
+The price os a RPS NFT depends on its type and the current phase of the project.
 Please check our [Roadmap](https://reggaetonpunkstarsnft.github.io/roadmap.html).

-* <b> Hoy can I buy Reggaeton Punks Stars? </b>
+* <b> Hoy can I buy Reggaeton Punks Stars NFTs? </b>

 We have recently created the ultimate guide on [How to Buy](https://reggaetonpunkstarsnft.github.io/buy.html). <br>